Empower Blog

 Distance from Home

-Many teens have specific ideas about how far they want to be from home they head off to school.
+Many teens have specifix ideas about how far they want to be form home before they head off to school.
 Some want to be down the street, while others hope to earn a great deal of independence moving across the country.
-This can of course have a big impact on tuition output and travel costs, since he or she may want to come home from time to time.
+This can of course have a big impact on tuition output and travel costs, since they may want to come home from time to time.

 Social Activities